-The warehouse was destroyed by the explosions, he told reporters, and managers of the facility have provided "insufficient information" about what chemicals were stored there.
+The warehouse site was destroyed by the explosions, he told reporters at a news conference, and managers of the facility have provided “insufficient information” about what was stored there.

-But sodium cyanide, a highly toxic chemical that can kill humans rapidly, was one of them, Gao said.
+Sodium cyanide, a highly toxic chemical that can rapidly kill humans exposed to it, was one of the materials, Gao said.

 The environmental group Greenpeace, citing a local monitoring station, said it believed other dangerous chemicals stored at the site included toluene diisocyanate and calcium carbide.

-Gao said further investigation, including checks of customs records, would be needed to establish the types and amounts of all the chemicals at the warehouse.
+Gao said further investigation, including checks of customs records, would be needed to try to establish the types and amounts of the chemicals at the warehouse.

-Wen Wurui, Tianjin's environment protection chief, said Thursday that some chemical levels in the area were higher than normal but they would not be dangerous to humans unless someone were exposed to them for long periods.
+Wen Wurui, Tianjin’s environment protection chief, said Thursday that some chemical levels in the area were higher than normal but that they wouldn’t be dangerous to humans unless someone is exposed to them for long periods.

-Fire officials said hazardous chemicals stored at the warehouse were ignited by fire.
+Fire officials say hazardous chemicals stored at the warehouse were ignited by fire.
 But the cause of the fire has yet to be determined.